odinb/Lenovo_Yoga_7_2-in-1_16AKP10/README.md

 Tilt the laptop — you should see orientation values changing in the output (normal, bottom-up, left-up, right-up).
 Hit Ctrl+C when done.
 Try tent-mode, it should now work.

+Even if the sensor works, your desktop might have "Orientation Lock" turned on.

+If you are on KDE Plasma: Go to System Settings > Display and Monitor > Display Configuration.
+You should see an "Orientation" drop-down.
+If iio-sensor-proxy is working, an "Automatic" option should appear here.

 ## Audio issues
 ⚠️ Not working after OS-install, tinkering needed for now.<br />
 See separate page [ALC287](alc287.md) for how to fix properly untill missing kernel fixup is added.<br />